 Oil and lemon sauce, called ladolemono or λαδολέμονο in Greece and pronounced lah-tho-LEH-mo-no, is a classic topping for grilled fish.
 The sauce can be used in many ways to enhance the flavors of all kinds of seafood, but you'll find many other uses for it as well.

 Don't write it off if your family turns their collective noses up at fish.
 Use it on vegetables or on anything else that matches well with a light oil and lemon taste combination.
 It's basically a vinaigrette that can add a little zing to baked chicken, steamed broccoli or a bland salad.
 It's especially good with salmon.

-- Add to your favorite fish, vegetable or chicken dish as seasoning.
+Add to your favorite fish, vegetable or chicken dish as a seasoning.

 - If you don't have a blender, you can use a glass jar with a tight-fitting lid.
 Shake it vigorously until the sauce thickens to a cream consistency.
 Another option is to place all the ingredients in a mixing bowl and beat with a whisk.

 - Serve the sauce on the side so your family or guests can add as little or as much of it as they like to their meals.
 But be warned, the sauce will separate a little after it sits for a while.
 You might be best off serving a just small quantity of the sauce on the table, then you can re-whisk in the kitchen when you refill the serving bowl.